 Women and Education

 Women in Montgomery County today are more likely than men to have attained four years of college or more -- a trend that has been true since 2006.
-The most recent figures, based on historical iPUMS data drawn from the Census American Community Survey, show that 42.6% of all women have at least four years of college, compared to 38.5% of all men in 2016.
+The most recent figures, based on historical data drawn from the US Census data obtained from iPUMS.org, show that, in 2016, 42.6 percent of all women in the county attended at least four years of college, compared to 38.5 percent of all men.

 Fields of Study

-Men and women specialize in different fields (as measured by college degree held), but there are signs of convergence over time.
-Today, only 38% of women degree holders specialized in a science or engineer field, compared to 57% of their male counter parts.
-However, among younger professionals (25-39), the percent of women degree holders specializing in such fields grows by 5 percentage points.
+Historically, county men and women have specialized in different fields as measured by college degree held, but there are signs of convergence over time.
+Today, only 38 percent of women degree holders specialized in a science or engineer field, compared to 57 percent of their male counter parts.
+However, among younger professionals (25-39), the share of women who hold a degree specializing in such fields grows by 5 percentage points.

 Benchmarking: Highly Skilled and Educated Women in the Workforce

-- Montgomery County has the 4th most female PhD's among all Counties in the United States (despite placing only 40th in total population).
-Position #1-3 go to New York County (Manhattan), Middlesex County (Cambridge MA), and Los Angeles County -- each of which is far more populous, with at least 50% more population (and ten times as many residents in the case of LA County).
+- Montgomery County has the 4th most female PhD's among all Counties in the United States despite placing only 40th in total population.
+Positions first through third go to New York County (Manhattan), Middlesex County (Cambridge MA), and Los Angeles County -- each of which has at least one and a half times the population (ten times as many residents in the case of LA County).
 Regionally, Montgomery County has more female PhDs than Fairfax County and the District of Columbia combined (and twice as many as either individually), with 16,831 female PhD holders.

-- Montgomery County has the highest percentage of women with a PhD, among mid and large sized counties (i.e. those with at least 150,000 residents): specifically, 4.5% of all women in Montgomery County, 25 years or older, have a PhD.
+- Montgomery County has the highest percentage of women with a PhD among mid and large-sized counties (i.e. those with at least 150,000 residents).
+Four and a half percent of all women in Montgomery County who are 25 years or older have a PhD.

-- Earnings for women with a graduate or professional degree in Montgomery County are fourth highest in the nation, among mid and large sized counties (i.e. those with at least 150,000 residents).
-Position #1-3 go to Santa Clara and San Mateo counties in California (i.e. Silicon Valley) and Alexandria VA.
-By contrast, the earnings of males with a graduate or professional degree in Montgomery County rank only #14 on this same metric.
+- Earnings for women in Montgomery County with a graduate or professional degree are the fourth highest in the nation among mid and large sized counties (i.e. those with at least 150,000 residents).
+Santa Clara and San Mateo counties in California (i.e. Silicon Valley) and Alexandria VA rank first, second, and third.
+By contrast, the earnings of males in the county with a graduate or professional degree rank only fourteenth on this same metric.

-- 42% of college-educated women in Montgomery County between the age of 25 and 39 have a science or engineering degree.
-This is high by national standards and places the County at #18 among mid and large sized counties.
-For comparison, 57% of college-educated men in the County have a science or engineering degree.
-Montgomery County has more female workers in computer, engineering, and science occupations than Fairfax County, despite having 100,000 fewer residents.
+- Fourty-three percent of college-educated women in Montgomery County between the age of 25 and 39 have a science or engineering degree.
+This is high by national standards and places the County eighteenth among mid and large-sized counties.
+Montgomery County has more women working in computer, engineering, and science occupations than Fairfax County, despite having 100,000 fewer residents.

 Montgomery County Public Schools: Performance of Girls